CICCIOSGAMINO/chrome-scripts/README.md

 ### console.js
 Simple file with all the dev API related to console use.
+Console is a very useful tool in debuggin Javascript in browser environment, but is very power to understand all the javascript functionality too.